pkuqiwang/nifi_lab/README.md

 	- Create with a new name
 	- ![Image](https://github.com/pkuqiwang/nifi_lab/blob/master/lab3-3.png)
 - Step 4: Create a new flow from existing templates
-	- Create a new Processor Group under "Nifi Lab" and go inisde this newly create group
+	- Create a new Processor Group "Lab 3" under "Nifi Lab" and double click to go inisde
 	- Drag and drop template on canvas and select one of the template to create a new flow
 	- ![Image](https://github.com/pkuqiwang/nifi_lab/blob/master/lab3-4.png)
 	- ![Image](https://github.com/pkuqiwang/nifi_lab/blob/master/lab3-5.png)